Kwesi20000/sorting_algorithms/README.md

-This is  Our sorting algorithm readme
+This i the new s  Our sorting algorithm readme